farm/corda-docs/content/en/docs/corda-os/4.7/flow-testing.md

 The `MockNetwork` class provides this testing infrastructure layer; you can find this class in the `test-utils` module.

-A good example to examine for learning how to unit test flows is the `IOUTransferFlowTests` tests.
+The `IOUTransferFlowTests` tests provide a good example for learning how to unit test flows.
 This test file sits in our sample repositories under `Advanced/obligation-cordapp` and is available in both [Kotlin](https://github.com/corda/samples-kotlin/tree/master/Advanced/obligation-cordapp) and [Java](https://github.com/corda/samples-java/tree/master/Advanced/obligation-cordapp) versions.

 Setup codes for both versions are shown here: